AUC Medical School

 Does AUC Medical School offer scholarships?Yes, AUC offers a variety of scholarships designed to help students fund their medical education.
 You can apply for a scholarship depending on which one’s the criteria you qualify for.

-Is the MCAT Exam score crucial for admission in AUC Medical School?AUC and many other Caribbean medical schools’ admission committees look very closely at an applicant’s MCAT scores while considering a person’s inclination for medical school.
+Is the MCAT Exam score crucial for admission to AUC Medical School?AUC and many other Caribbean medical schools’ admission committees look very closely at an applicant’s MCAT scores while considering a person’s inclination for medical school.
 This is because studies show that a student’s MCAT performance can be directly correlated to that individual’s future medical school performance.

 When Should I Take the MCAT?The best time to take MCAT is when you have prepared to your fullest and are ready.
 Also, MCAT scores aren’t released instantly.
 The AAMC releases score roughly 30 to 35 days after any given test date, so there is a brief lag time that could potentially impact your medical school application.
 And if you retake the exam, some schools, including AUC, will consider both scores.
 So plan accordingly.